ibm-cloud-docs/schematics/workspace-setup.md

 4. Click **Create** to create your workspace.
 When you create the workspace, all Terraform configuration files are loaded into {{site.data.keyword.cloud_notm}} Schematics, but your resources are not yet deployed to {{site.data.keyword.cloud_notm}}.
 5. [Create an execution plan for your workspace](/docs/schematics?topic=schematics-manage-lifecycle#deploy-resources).

-## Locking and unlocking workspaces
+## Freezing and unfreezing workspaces
 {: #lock-workspace}

-As the {{site.data.keyword.cloud_notm}} account owner or an {{site.data.keyword.cloud_notm}} Schematics user who is assigned the **Manager** IAM service access role for Schematics, you can lock a workspace so that you cannot create a Terraform execution plan or run your infrastructure code to provision or configure your resources.
+As the {{site.data.keyword.cloud_notm}} account owner or an {{site.data.keyword.cloud_notm}} Schematics user who is assigned the **Manager** IAM service access role for Schematics, you can lock a workspace (freeze) so that you cannot create a Terraform execution plan or run your infrastructure code to provision or configure your resources.
 {: shortdesc}

 Before you begin, make sure that you are assigned the [**Manager** IAM service access role](/docs/schematics?topic=schematics-access) for {{site.data.keyword.cloud_notm}} Schematics.

-**To lock a workspace**:
+**To freeze a workspace**:
 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to lock.
 2. In the **State** section on the workspace details page, set the toggle to **Frozen**.
 The user ID and a timestamp are automatically logged.
-After you locked a workspace, no user can generate a Terraform execution plan or apply the plan in {{site.data.keyword.cloud_notm}}.
+After you freeze a workspace, no user can generate a Terraform execution plan or apply the plan in {{site.data.keyword.cloud_notm}}.

-**To unlock a workspace**:
+**To unfreeze a workspace**:
 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to unlock.
 2. In the **State** section on the workspace details page, set the toggle to **Unfrozen**.
 The user ID and a timestamp are automatically logged.
-After you unlocked a workspace, you can generate new Terraform execution plans or run your infrastructure code by applying the plan in {{site.data.keyword.cloud_notm}}.
+After you unfreeze a workspace, you can generate new Terraform execution plans or run your infrastructure code by applying the plan in {{site.data.keyword.cloud_notm}}.

 ## Overview of workspace states